monopolyboymeaze/socl/README.md

 ## Comparison

 SOCL's intense conciseness might have startled you.
 We don't wish to alarm, so we've made this comparison between SOCL and its [overly verbose inspiration][ocl-text].
-Let's break it done section by section.
+Let's break it down section by section.

 > OCL pertains to intellectual property applied in licensor‘s products and/or its components (hardware and software) which is distributed